GitBruno/docxicml/README.md

 Rationale
 ---------

-Word (The elephant in the room) is still the most used text editing tool in use. docx-cavate makes it easy to port DOCX documents via HTML to Textile and ICML.
+Word (The elephant in the room) is still the most used text editing tool in use. docxcavate makes it easy to port DOCX documents via HTML to Textile and ICML.

 The reason for this tool is threefold: